FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-10-authentication-authorization-with-angular-and-aspnetcore.md

 In this blog post I want to describe how you can add a login to your Angular App and secure it with OpenID Connect (OIDC) and OAuth2 to access an ASP.NET Core WebAPI with an Identity Server.

-COde can be found here [Angular Oauth2 OIDC Sample with ASP.NET Core](https://github.com/FabianGosebrink/angular-oauth2-oidc-sample)
+Code can be found here [Angular OAuth2 OIDC Sample with ASP.NET Core](https://github.com/FabianGosebrink/angular-oauth2-oidc-sample)

 > Disclaimer: In this blog we will use an Angular library which I wrote some parts of.
 But the principles are best practice and uses a standard which can be applied to any Angular application no matter what libraries you use.